weise25/weise25/README.md

 I´m Djamal.

-Self-taught developer based in Germany.
+Self-taught developer based in Nuremberg, Germany.

 I've spent the last three years going deep on AI, local LLMs, and web/app development.
 Before that, I was already into computer hardware, systems and also security — AI just gave me the tools to go further.

-Currently finishing CS50x and working on a few personal projects.
+Currently finishing CS50x and working on a few open-source projects.

 ---